gavin-black-dsu/fuzzing_seeds/README.md

 ### Jupyter Notebooks
 - **run_driver.ipynb**: The primary notebook for executing fuzzing drivers with the provided seed corpora.
 It collects and displays coverage results.
+- **linear_regression.ipynb**: Fit both linear regresssion models and dummy average-based models to the resulting datasets and generate relevant statistics and formulas.

 ### Python Scripts
 - **harness_pipeline.py**: Orchestrates the execution of Atheris fuzzers for a specified number of trials.